CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 The acceptance protocol has to be signed legally binding by the participants and responsible persons.

 After the acceptance, the correction of defects as well as the follow-up and remaining work must be checked.
-Insofar as this is contractually and legally permissible, the invoices should be released only after that.
+As far as this is contractually and legally permissible, the invoices should be released only after that.
 The additional comments must be forwarded to the departments concerned.

 #### INF.4.M7 Removing and Deactivating Unnecessary IT Cabling [Haustechnik Manager]